jtrudeau1530/natives/PED/GetClosestPed.md

 ------------------
 P4 P5 P7 P8
 1  0  x  x  = return nearest walking Ped
-1  x  0  x  = return nearest walking Ped
+1  1  0  x  = return nearest alive ped not in scenario
 x  1  1  x  = return Ped you are using
 0  0  x  x  = no effect
 0  x  0  x  = no effect